josiasritter/aquacropgrid_dev0/README.md

-# aquacropgrid_dev
+# aquacropgrid_dev0
-This repository is work-in-progress for developing code to run the Python library AquaCrop-OSPy in gridded format.
+This repository is work-in-progress for developing code to run the Python library AquaCrop-OSPy in gridded format over large areas.
 Follow these steps to set up the project locally on your machine.

 **Prerequisites**